webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 Before we dig into the different types of loaders, their usage, and examples, let's take a look at the three ways you can develop and test a loader locally.

-To test a single loader, you can simply use `path` to `resolve` a local file within a rule object:
+To test a single loader, you can use `path` to `resolve` a local file within a rule object:

 __webpack.config.js__